majn/telegram-purple/README.md

 From 1.4.0 onwards, we also offer an installer from the [releases page](https://github.com/majn/telegram-purple/releases).
 This installer is built in a different way, and may still have some issues.
+Note that you will need Pidgin 2.12.0 for this!

 #### Fedora (22, 23)